Traumatic Brain Injury

 *Research sample mean age of the research is “46% male, 13 yrs. of age.

 The Full article and references can be accessed at: https://www.frontiersin.org/articles/10.3389/fneur.2019.00792/full#h14

-Go to the Disability Summary Overview of TBI of specific instructions on developing your TBI summary.
+- Disability Summary Overview for Speech and Language Impairments for specific instructions on developing your TBI summary.

 - Colorado Dept. of Education, (2012).
 Brain Injury in Children and Youth A Manual for Educators.
 Retrieved from http://www.cde.state.co.us/cdesped/tbi_manual_braininjury

 - Brain Injury Association of VA, (2013) Brain Injury and the Schools: A Guide for Educators, Ch.
 B & C, Educational Implications.
 Retrieved from http://www.doe.virginia.gov/special_ed/disabilities/traumatic_brain_injury/brain_injury_schools.pd